jpdias/node-red-contrib-self-healing/checkpoint/README.md

 ### Setup

-In order for the checkpoint node to work properly, local context storage must be set in your .node-red folder, by adding the following:
+In order for the checkpoint node to work properly, local context storage must be set on the settings.js file of your .node-red folder, by adding the following:

 <dl>